avantrec/avantrec.github.io/sonoplus-faq/index.md

 Speaker volume, play/pause, next/previous track are all controlled by the sending device, as with any other AirPlay speaker.

-In the Sonos apps, you'll see that audio is being sent via your SonoPlus:
+In the Sonos apps, you'll see that audio is being sent to your Sonos player(s) via your SonoPlus:

 ![SonoPlus](/images/SonosAppView_Smaller.png)